Highlights From The Comments On My IRB Nightmare

 Nobody expects any harm from asking your co-worker “How are you this morning?” in conversation.
 But if I were to turn this into a study – “Diurnal Variability In Well-Being Among Office Workers” – I would need to hire a whole team of managers just to get through the risk paperwork and the consent paperwork and the weekly reports and the team meetings.
 I can give a patient twice the standard dose of a dangerous medication without justifying myself to anyone.
 I can confine a patient involuntarily for weeks and face only the most perfunctory legal oversight.
 But if I want to ask them “How are you this morning?” and make a study out of it, I need to block off my calendar for the next ten years to do the relevant paperwork.

 I feel like I’m protesting a police state, and people are responding “Well, you don’t want total anarchy with murder being legal, do you?”
 No, I don’t.
 I think there’s a wide range of possibilities between “police state” and “anarchy”.
-In the same way, I think there’s a wide range of possibilities between “science is totally unregulated” and “scientists have to complete a mountain of paperwork before they can ask someone how their day is going.
+In the same way, I think there’s a wide range of possibilities between “science is totally unregulated” and “scientists have to complete a mountain of paperwork before they can ask someone how their day is going”.

 oof. takes me back. we had initial GD RCT delayed by a year because IRB said giving people money could hurt them

-Note: Correction: That was before I changed disciplines.
-I was an experimentalist at the time.
-Unethical treatment of electrons was definitely a danger.